dartmouth-cs98/hack-a-thing-1-audioh/README.md

-# Audioh🔊
+# Audioh 🔊
-A small electron app that plays around with your webcam and snapshots
+A small socketIO application for chat

 ## Motivation 🏃🏾‍♀️
-I have little prior experience in working with cameras, image analysis, or even audio.
-So I decided to play around with the computer's webcam to see what Javascript's Media API had to offer.
+I originally wanted to make an electron application, but then I realized that it's just a website on desktop.
+So I decided to look into socket.io

-## Technology 💻
+## Technology
-* Electron - framework to build desktop applications with HTML, CSS, and Javascript
+* SocketIO - TCP connections package